masatakashiwagi/portfolio/content/about.md

 I'm **_Masataka Kashiwagi_** , also known as **_asteriam_**.

+This is my career summary in Japanese → [About me](https://mkashiwagi-about-me.super.site/)

 My specialty:

 - MLOps (Operation and improvement of machine learning systems, various automations, and planning)